 Agarwal et al. (2010) mapped the practices of a dozen graduates on a training course dealing with social structure.
-However, their research focused more on the obstacles that teachers encounter than on ways in which their practices were likely to influence students themselves.
-Whipp (2013) who examined a justice-oriented training program presented a collection of practices and effects of social justice teaching as part of his research into views and definitions practices.
-He presented a collection of 17 practices: caring relationships, high academic expectations, skill/content instruction, 'funds of knowledge' pedagogies, using student interests, cultural heroes, holidays, building background knowledge, differentiation, high behavioural expectations, consistent structure/routines, 'warm demanding', student empowerment, communicating with parents, using community resources, consciousness-raising, promoting student activism, advocacy for change in school policies/practices.
-He argued that among the factors promoting a social justice orientation in teaching, intercultural experiences were emphasized before and during teacher education, courses as part of the training program and clinical experience.
+However, their research focused more on the obstacles that teachers encounter than on how their practices were likely to influence students themselves.
+Whipp (2013) examined a justice-oriented training program and presented a collection of 17 practices: caring relationships, high academic expectations, skill/content instruction, 'funds of knowledge' pedagogies, using student interests, cultural heroes, holidays, building background knowledge, differentiation, high behavioural expectations, consistent structure/routines, 'warm demanding', student empowerment, communicating with parents, using community resources, consciousness-raising, promoting student activism, advocacy for change in school policies/practices.
+He argued that among the factors promoting a social justice orientation in teaching, intercultural experiences were emphasized before and during the teachers' education, training courses, and clinical experience.
 In addition, administrative and collegial support during the first year of teaching and supportive mentors committed to the idea of teaching for social justice were significant variables (Whipp, 2013).

 Research aims

-The aim of this study is to learn how second career pre-service teachers (PSTs) views structure their role as curriculum planners, their interpretation of the school reality they encounter during their clinical experience and how they translate these into classroom practices.
+The aim of this study is to uncover how the attitudes of second career pre-service teachers (PSTs) influence their role as curriculum planners, their interpretation of the school reality they encounter during their clinical experience and how they translate these into classroom practices.

 Context

-The research was conducted in the context of the view of ‘a second teacher in the class’, that has developed for the past decade, and whose purpose is to change teacher education steps based on an assumption that academic institutions for teacher education must be attentive and relevant to the needs of the educational reality.
-In this model, teacher education processes are field-based, where pre-service teachers undergo three days’ work per week experience in schools.
-They are attached to veteran teachers to co-teach.
-Theoretical studies are concentrated in seven full study days spread out over the year through guided independent online learning.
-During their studies, pre-service teachers study courses in subjects such as learning theories and curriculum planning, qualitative research and action research, class management, education system policy, various disciplinary teaching methods and more.
+The research was conducted through the lense of "a second teacher in the class", a view that has been evolving over the past decade and which, based on the belief that teacher education institutions must meet the needs of the educational reality, aims to change teacher training.
+According to this model, teacher education processes are field-based, with pre-service teachers spending three days per work week in schools co-teaching with veteran teachers.
+Additionally, seven full work days, spread out over the course of the academic year, focus on theoretical studies (delivered through guided, independent learning).
+During their studies, pre-service teachers study subjects such as learning theories and curriculum planning, qualitative research and action research, classroom management, education system policy, and various disciplinary teaching methods.

 Sample

-The research population were 100 M.Teach pre-service teachers- students at the college of education, who chose teaching as a second career.
-Data was collected using a purposeful sampling strategy (Merriam, 1998) of 15 pre-service teachers who were in the first years of their internship in math teaching for secondary school students.
+The research pool was comprised of 100 M.Teach pre-service teachers- students at the college of education, who chose teaching as a second career.
+Data was collected using a purposeful sampling strategy (Merriam, 1998) of 15 pre-service teachers who were in the first years of their internship teaching math to secondary school students.
 Table 1 presents the profile of pre-service teachers in the research group.
-33.3% were male and 66.7% female.
+33.3% were male and 66.7% were female.
 Their socio-cultural background was relatively homogenous and middle-class.
-The mean age of pre-service teachers participating in the study was 35.4.
-The pre-service teachers had experience in three different schools with a high nurturing measure (low socio-economic level).
+The mean age of the research participants was 35.4, and they all had experience in three different schools with a high nurturing measure (low socio-economic level).

 Methodology

-The worldview that guided me in the data analysis process was qualitative-interpretive (Charmaz, 2009) with an emphasis on inductive-constructivist thematic content analysis that will reflect detailed understanding of the views and intentions of student-teachers (Cohen, Manion & Morrison, 2011).
-Therefore, the research sought to answer the following questions:
+For this study, I drew upon qualitative-interpretive analysis (Charmaz, 2009) with a particular emphasis on inductive-constructivist thematic content analysis in order to gain a detailed understanding of the views and intentions of student-teachers (Cohen, Manion & Morrison, 2011).
+Therefore, the study sought to answer the following research questions:

-How do second career pre-service teachers see their role in curriculum planning?
+How do second career pre-service teachers perceive their role in curriculum planning?

 How do these pre-service teachers translate their view of their role into educational practices, as reflected in their research work?